-One of the most superior classes of food protein is whey 20 protein.
+One of the most superior classes of food protein is whey protein.
 It is known for its excellent amino acid profile, high cysteine content, rapid digestion, and interesting bioactive proteins (lactoglobulins, immunoglobulins, and lactoferrins).
 Nutritionally speaking, whey protein is known as a naturally complete protein because it contains all of the essential amino acids required in the daily diet.
 It is also one of the richest sources of branched chain amino acids (BCAAs) which play a large role in muscle protein synthesis.
-Moreover, some of the individual components of whey protein have been shown to prevent viral and bacterial 30 infection and modulate immunity in animals.
+Moreover, some of the individual components of whey protein have been shown to prevent viral and bacterial infection and modulate immunity in animals.

 Whey protein makes up one of the two major protein groups in milk, comprising approximately 20% of the total proteins in milk.
 Caseins account for the other protein portion in milk.
-In terms of nutrition, whey protein has been 35 rated as a higher quality protein than casein.
+In terms of nutrition, whey protein has been rated as a higher quality protein than casein.
 Additionally, it is more soluble than casein, making it more attractive as food additives.
 Compositionally, whey protein is actually made up of a mixture of different biological proteins.
-The majority of whey protein consists of α -lactalbumin (alpha-40 (Etzel 1998) and 5.2 (Hambling 1997), respectively.
-Whey LB) and β -lactoglobulin (beta-LG).
+The majority of whey protein consists of α -lactalbumin (alpha-LB) and β -lactoglobulin (beta-LG).
 Present in lesser amounts can be immunoglobulin, bovine serum albumin, glycomacropeptide, lactoferrin, and lactoperoxidase.